European Breakdown Cover for Motorhomes

 Who Provides European Breakdown Cover?

-The only European breakdown service I have personally used is the AA European Breakdown Cover.
-This is run from a central office in Lyon, France, by a highly professional, multi-lingual team who organise everything that’s required when you breakdown.
+The only European breakdown service I have personally used is the AA European Breakdown Cover (Ad⇒) .
+At the time I used it, a few years ago, it was run from a central office in Lyon, France, by a highly professional, multi-lingual team who organised everything that’s required when you breakdown.

-In my experience, AA European Breakdown Cover is a truly excellent service and I would absolutely recommend it.
-There may be other services that are equally good, but this is the only one I can personally vouch for.
+There may be other services that are equally good, but this is the only one I have used so can personally vouch for.

-The important thing to remember is to check that your motorhome will be covered before purchasing – make sure you are certain that the make, weight and dimensions of your motorhome are acceptable to your breakdown cover provider.
+The most important thing to remember when purchasing motorhome breakdown cover is to check that your motorhome will be covered.
+Make sure you are certain that the type, weight and size of your motorhome are acceptable to your breakdown cover provider.
 If you tow a trailer, make sure you understand whether that will be recovered if necessary, too.